Actipro/WPF-Controls/Documentation/topics/bars/controls/gallery.md

 Menu gallery categorization requires several configuration steps.
 First, the gallery item view model collection should be bound to the [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[CategorizedItemsSource](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CategorizedItemsSource) property instead of `ItemsSource`.
 What happens behind the scenes is that the enumerable set to that property will be placed into a `CollectionViewSource` for categorization and possible filtering support, and the resulting `CollectionViewSource.View` will then be set as the gallery's `ItemsSource`.
 Therefore, it is important not to set the `ItemsSource` property yourself when categorization is desired.
 When a menu gallery is displayed for a ribbon gallery's `More` button, it will automatically bind the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).`ItemsSource` property to the related [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[CategorizedItemsSource](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CategorizedItemsSource) property.

 Second, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[CategoryPropertyName](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.CategoryPropertyName) or [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[CategoryPropertyName](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CategoryPropertyName) property should be set to the name of the property on your gallery item view models that contains the string category name.
 For instance, when using our [MVVM Library](../mvvm-support.md), the [BarGalleryItemViewModelBase](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase).[Category](xref:@ActiproUIRoot.Controls.Bars.Mvvm.BarGalleryItemViewModelBase.Category) property is where the category name is stored.
-Therefore, set the [CategoryPropertyName](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CategoryPropertyName) property to `Category` for that use case.
+Therefore, set the [CategoryPropertyName](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CategoryPropertyName) property to `"Category"` for that use case.

 Finally, the [RibbonGallery](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery).[CanCategorizeOnMenu](xref:@ActiproUIRoot.Controls.Bars.RibbonGallery.CanCategorizeOnMenu) or [BarMenuGallery](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery).[CanCategorize](xref:@ActiproUIRoot.Controls.Bars.BarMenuGallery.CanCategorize) property must be set to `true` to support categorization.
 When categorization is active, a category header that displays the category name will appear above all items in the category.
 One exception is that if the category is `null`, no category header will be displayed.